-- College visits: The School designates several days in September and October as college visiting days for seniors.
+- College visits: The school designates several days in September and October as college visiting days for seniors.

-Preparing our Graduates for College and Beyond
+Prepared for College and Beyond

 Colleges frequently report that our graduates distinguish themselves in the depth of their preparation and interest in their studies.
 Most are ambitious in what they seek from college: demanding work and intellectual excitement.
 Many move directly into advanced undergraduate courses.

-In choosing from among a variety of institutions large and small, near and far, our students go through an exercise in patience, thoughtful self-assessment, and organization.
+In choosing among a variety of institutions large and small, near and far, our students go through an exercise in patience, thoughtful self-assessment, and organization.
 They also benefit from the steady support of a school that knows them well.
 Starting in the junior year, college counselors, who are also teachers, meet regularly with students and help them plan applications and meet deadlines.

 Representatives from some fifty colleges and universities visit Commonwealth each fall, and several days are set aside in October for students' visits to campuses.
 Teachers, the Head of School, and college counselor can write recommendations that are at once comprehensive and specific.